FDA Vaccine Advisors Discuss the Urgency of Children's Vaccination Against Coronavirus | ExBulletin

 Dr. Cody Meissner, Head of Pediatric Infectious Diseases at Tufts University School of Medicine, said children are at low risk of serious viral illness and need further research into the safety of younger age groups. ..

-“Before we start vaccination of millions of young people and children, it’s important to know what the consequences are,” said Meissner, who said the Covid-19 hospitalization rate for children Pointed out that it is low.
+“Before we start vaccination of millions of young people and children, it’s important to know what the consequences are,” said Meissner, who said the COVID-19 hospitalization rate for children Note that it is low.

 “As more people get immunized and get immunized from infection, I think it’s likely that they will be able to control this pandemic fairly well.”